Cornell High-Performance Computing (HPC) Group

 Current undergraduate students:

-- Zander Schatzberg — Co-advised with Professor Shaila Musharoff (Cornell Univerisity)
+- Zander Schatzberg — Co-advised with Professor Shaila Musharoff (Cornell University)

 - Jefferson Zhou